 It’s a question that is being considered by the Church of England at the moment and some ideas were put forward by the Church Buildings Review Board in a new report.

-One of the headline ideas is considered so radical it made national news recently.
+One of the headline ideas is considered so radical it made national news.
 It concerned the creation of so-called Festival Churches.
 These are churches where services are only held on holy days and holidays, such as Christmas and Easter, and are available for weddings and christenings.
 The rest of the time, the church building would be made available to the local community to host village shops, post offices, food banks, community and digital hubs, school spaces, arts venues and other similar activities.

 The question of how to preserve historic places of worship is also receiving attention from elsewhere: the Open University is running a research project funded by the Arts and Humanities Research Council looking at community-led design practices in the context of historic places of worship.
 As part of this project, Alex’s was recently invited to share his experience of conservation with a participative perspective gained from Communion’s church re-ordering work.
 He took part in a focus group with other architects and experts working in the area such as community engagement experts and heritage management professionals and support professionals such as Historic England support officers and Heritage Lottery Fund development officers.